tjlee1220/WebExp/docs/howto.rst

 How-To: WebExp
 ==============

-Setting up a new Task
+Setting up a new task
 =====================

 A task is defined as a set of blocks that is assigned to a subject.
 Within the WebExp SQL database, the table for